drobin04/Dashboardify/README.md

     extension=php_sqlsrv_56_ts.dll
     extension=php_pdo_sqlsrv_56_ts.dll

+For the clone.php functionality / Code Upgrade functionality to work, you will need to enable the ZipArchive extension & class in your php.ini file.
+Uncomment:
+    extension=zip

 ## First Time Use / Configuration

 1. Access the setup.php page, and click on the link to create and populate the database file for use.